madpiano/2019-432/quizzes/README.md

 ## Quiz 1

 Quiz 1 will be made available to you by noon on 2019-03-01.
-Your deadline to complete the Quiz is 2 PM on 2019-03-04.
+Your deadline to complete the Quiz is ~2 PM on 2019-03-04~ 7 AM on 2019-03-05.
 It will cover material discussed in January and February in the course.

 ### Quiz 1 details